Michigan Court of Appeals: History

 The court originally had only nine judges.
 The number was steadily increased by the Michigan Legislature to accommodate the court's growing caseload—to 12 in 1969, to 18 in 1974, to 24 in 1988, and to 28 in 1993.
 In 2012, Michigan Governor Rick Snyder signed into law legislation which provided for the transition of each of the court's 4 election districts to 6 judges, which will bring the court back to 24 judges over time through attrition.

+The court originally had three electoral districts, established in 1965 (by 1964 Act 281).
+The districts were redrawn in 1972 (Act 157) and 1987 (1986 Act 279).
+In 1993 (Act 190), a fourth district was added.
+The next redraw occurred in 2002 (2001 Act 117).
+Finally, 2012 Act 624 established the current lines (effective in 2013).

 Overview

 District I of the Michigan Court of Appeals is located in Cadillac Place, a State office complex in Detroit.

 The court has 25 judges who are elected from four electoral districts for 6-year terms on a non-partisan ballot.
 Vacancies are filled by the governor.
 Judges or candidates who reach the age of 70 are not allowed to run for election.
 Although the judges are elected in districts, they sit as one statewide court.

 Cases are heard by panels of 3 judges, similarly to the U.S. Courts of Appeals.
 Like most appellate courts, the Court of Appeals observes the principle of stare decisis, where a court's reasoning in its past precedents binds its present decisions.
 When a panel of the court disagrees with a prior precedent, it must abide by the earlier decision in deciding the case at hand.
 When a panel expresses its disagreement with a prior precedent, there is a mechanism to convene a special 7-member "conflict panel" (similar to the en banc procedure in the U.S. Courts of Appeals) that resolves the conflict between the earlier decision and the expressed desire of a panel of the court's judges to depart from that precedent.
 Unlike the circuits of the federal courts, the Michigan Court of Appeal's precedents apply are applied statewide regardless of the district in which an opinion is handed down.